Best Inflatable Kayak Australia 2025

 Packed Size - 58x50x32cm

-Pros - Fairly stable, easy to dry
+Pros - Stable, easy to dry

-Cons - Slow, less durable
+Cons - Slow, not very durable

 Decathlon Itiwit Cruising Kayak